-The reason why I have a special section for Covenant, Exodus, and Sportsdevil is that they are one of the best Kodi addons and are used by millions worldwide.
+The reason why I have a special section for Exodus Redux, MC 1080p, Rising Tides is that they are one of the best Kodi addons and are used by thousands worldwide.
 They have a huge collection of content and offer high-quality live TV streaming.
-If you don’t have Exodus, Covenant or Sportsdevil yet, you can install these Add-ons by following the links below.
+If you don’t have these addons yet, you can install them by following the links below.

 The methods I outlined above to fix buffering on Kodi are the common steps and should be performed by all users.
 The steps I am showing below for the Covenant, Exodus, and Sportsdevil are additional steps that you can perform for any Addon.
 Also, the steps can be performed on any device including Amazon Fire TV Stick.

-Fix Kodi Buffering on Covenant by Clearing Cache
+Fix Kodi Buffering on Addons by Clearing Cache

-Step 1: Open Covenant.
-You can access Covenant Add-on from Kodi Home Screen > Add-ons > Video Add-ons.
+Step 1: Open the addon by navigating to Kodi Home Screen > Add-ons > Video Add-ons.

 Step 2: Scroll down and click ‘Tools’.